danparamov/OpenKiwi/README.md

 `poetry install`

+4. Create the following folders
+`./data/training`
+`./data/traindev`
+`./runs/predictor`
+`./runs/estimator`

-4. To download the data, reduce the training data to about 200MB and execute train_predictor.yaml - run the following:
+5. To download the data to train the predictor model, reduce it to about 200MB and execute train_predictor.yaml - run the following:

 `python3 train_predictor.py`

+6. The estimator model will be trained on the parallel data used to train the NMT, to download this data use the following:

+`python3 download_trainingdata.py`

+7. To convert the WMT20 tsv format of training data into individual files that this repo can understand

+`python3 clean_dev.py`

+and

+`python3 clean_train.py`

+8. To conduct the grid search on hyperparameters found in the train_estimator.yaml file

+`python3 grid_search_QE.py`

 ## If interested on connecting Google Colab to Google Cloud follow these steps: